chr-ibb/chr-ibb.github.io/_projects/floppi.md

 ---
 layout: page
-title: Saveddit
+title: Floppi
 description: A Reddit companion app for Android
-img: assets/img/floppy_with_text.png
+img: assets/img/Floppi.png
 importance: 1
 category: computer stuff
 related_publications:
 ---

-Saveddit is an Android app that lets you browse, search, and sort your saved posts from Reddit.
+Floppi is an Android app that lets you browse, search, and sort your saved posts from Reddit.
 Finding old saved posts on Reddit can be a challenging task - sometimes near impossible.
 Normally, Reddit lets you scroll through your saved posts 25 at a time, from most recently saved to oldest, and that's it.
-With Saveddit you can narrow down the list with a search, sort the list in different orders, include or exclude subreddits from the list, or even all of the above at the same time!
-Visit the Saveddit website here(TODO link).
+With Floppi you can narrow down the list with a search, sort the list in different orders, include or exclude subreddits from the list, or even all of the above at the same time!
+Visit the Floppi website here(TODO link).

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">